The FST Stress Chart Technique: Quickly Diagnose and Assess Your Trauma Cases

 - Lower Tension Levels – Traditional intake sessions often begin with questions such as, “What is the problem?” or “Why are you here?”
 Although the therapist needs answers to these questions, these types of questions often initiate immediate arguing or finger pointing.
 Family members then use the session as an excuse to unload anger or blame onto one another.
 In turn, the session can quickly escalate out of control.
 The stress chart, however, disrupts this pattern by asking everyone to look up at the wall or on the screen (not each other).

 - Breaks Down Problems Into Bite-Sized Pieces– Traumatized families and their traumatized children often have multiple problems and are overwhelmed.
 In turn, the therapist often does not know where to begin and is also overwhelmed.
 Asking each family member to convert their overall stress into their top three problems allows both the therapist and family to see the problem as more manageable.
 The therapist and family can then prioritize and accurately assess which problem symptom(s) to address first, second, or third.

 Learn More About the FST Stress Chart Technique

-If interested in learning how to apply the Stress Chart technique in your practice and becoming an FST Specialist, please explore our Membership Benefits.
+If interested in learning how to apply the Stress Chart technique in your practice and becoming an FST Member, please explore our Membership Benefits.